CBASoftwareDevolopment2020/DB-MiniProject2-NoSQL/README.md

 ###  Load Data

-Add `data.csv` to the import folder for the selected database.
+Add `data/data.csv` to the import folder for the selected database.

 **add nodes**
 _cypher shell_